postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 You can use Workspaces to:

-* Find collections and environments related to your current project (smoother workflows and less mistakes.)
+* Find collections and environments related to your current tasks (smoother workflows and less mistakes.)
 * Group and view resources by task for active collections in your personal or team Workspace
 * Make project onboarding easier (just join a workspace, no need to find and subscribe to all collections)